 Augmented Reality (AR)

-AR enhances real-world environments by integrating digital elements directly into users’ immediate physical space.
+Popularized by apps like Pokémon GO and AR filters on Instagram and Snapchat, AR enhances real-world environments using smartphones or AR glasses like Microsoft HoloLens.
 This technology demonstrates how it can enable smartphone cameras and specialized glasses to project interactive virtual objects seamlessly onto actual surroundings.

 Mixed Reality (MR)